Air Departure Tax

 The analysis and responses received to both of these consultations can be found on the Scottish Government’s Citizen Space online consultation platform.

-A second phase of two separate public consultations is currently underway in compliance with the requirements of the Environmental Assessment (Scotland) Act 2005, which requires that a SEA be carried out where a policy plan or programme is likely to have a significant environmental impact:
+A second phase of two separate public consultations was undertaken between 26 June and 15 September 2017 in compliance with the requirements of the Environmental Assessment (Scotland) Act 2005, which requires that a SEA be carried out where a policy plan or programme is likely to have a significant environmental impact:

 Consultation One: On the Scottish Government’s policy for an overall 50% ADT reduction by the end of the current session of the Scottish Parliament;